axadn/SoundShroud_cookbooks/redisio/README.md

 })
 ```

-##### Install redis 2.4.11 (lower than the default version) and turn safe install off, for the event where redis is already installed This will use the default settings.
-Keep in mind the redis version will not actually be updated until you restart the service (either through the LWRP or manually)
+#### Install redis 2.4.11 (lower than the default version) and turn safe install off, for the event where redis is already installed.
+This will use the default settings.
+Keep in mind the redis version will not actually be updated until you restart the service (either through the LWRP or manually). #

 ```ruby
 run_list *%w[